LevPesin-Tech/Team-C/README.md

 ## **Application Type**

-Mobile Application, provided both iOS using Xcode and Android using Android Studio
+Mobile Application, providing both iOS (developed using Xcode) and Android (developed using Android Studio)

 #### **Tech Stack**

-##User Stories
+User Stories:
 - Search for their textbooks
 - Pick their campus
 - Login and logout